As a parent of children with special needs, this new world has replaced the old world that I lived in.

 Seeing the band on stage, while my husband and I danced and sang along to all of our old favorite songs, I sensed the old me resurfacing.

 Hearing the familiar music from our youth, and feeling it loudly vibrate down into our souls, we were finding US again.

 For a moment in time…there were no meds, no therapies and no meltdowns.
 There was only the two of US, having our ultimate date night.

 While we rushed home after the amazing show ended and we couldn’t wait to kiss our babies goodnight, we made a vow to make time to just be US more often.

 When we listen to all those songs now, they have new meaning.
 They remind us of a simpler time, while simultaneously reinforcing the fact that the old version of US hasn’t disappeared.

 The old me is still in there somewhere, and in most ways, I’m better than I once was.
 I know now that finding ourselves again and reconnecting from time to time is imperative to stay afloat in this life.

-When you are like us and can’t always find the time for the things that feed your soul, sometimes you just have to MAKE the time!
+When you are like us and can’t always find the time - sometimes you just have to MAKE the time!